Vicccai/ClassRankerApp/README.md

 * Developed using Swift, SwiftUI and UIKit
 * Utilized Alamofire, IQKeyboardManagerSwift and iOSDropDown with CocoaPods
 * Features
-  * Search bar based on course titles
+  * Search bar based on course title
   * Filter by college, course level, distribution
-  * Sort by college ratings, which include overall, difficulty and workload
+  * Sort by course rating, which include overall, difficulty and workload
   * User and Guest login
-  * Favorite courses
+  * Favorite courses, display all favorites, and search favorites
   * Discussion forums for every course
   * Course ratings and descriptions